CassioML/cassio-website/docs/api_setup.md

 ## API Setup completed.

-The (optional) next is the [setup of the local Cassandra](/local_db_setup). to be able to use the experimental features (Vector Similarity Search).
+Your basic setup is all done now.

-You can skip it and start browsing the code examples right now!
+Feel free to browse the code examples right away!